The Safest and Most Dangerous Places in Capitol Hill, Denver, CO: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Capitol Hill is $1,289 per year, which is $825 more than the national average and $586 more than Denver's city average.
-Below we compare neighborhoods similar to Capitol Hill:
+The overall cost of crime per resident in Capitol Hill is $1,289 per year, which is $825 more than the national average and $586 more than Denver's city average.
+The comparison below uses neighborhoods similar to Capitol Hill:

 • In Lodo, Denver, CO, crime costs $1,926 per person, which is $636 more than in Capitol Hill.